Reports to (title):

 There are a number of deadlines associated with this position.
 The employee must also multi-task and interact with a wider variety of people on various and, at times, complicated issues.

-In the performance of their respective tasks and duties all employees of United American Involvement, Inc. (UAII) are expected to conform to the following:
+In performance of their respective tasks and duties all employees of United American Involvement, Inc. (UAII) are expected to conform to the following:

 · Uphold all principles of confidentiality and patient care to the fullest extent.